Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Less control over cart specification, branding, and condition

-- Availability risk during peak periods — particularly relevant for regional courses with limited local supplier networks
+- Availability risk during peak periods, particularly for regional courses with limited local supplier networks

-- Not suitable as a long-term fleet strategy for clubs with >30 carts in regular daily use
+- Not a viable long-term fleet strategy for clubs with more than 30 carts in regular daily use

 | Factor | Outright Purchase | Operating Lease | Finance Lease | Managed Hire |